-Syncplicity sounds like a bore at first because, with all its features and seeming focus on the enterprise, it's hard to picture an experience as smooth and simple as Dropbox.
+Syncplicity by Axway sounds like a bore at first because, with all its features and seeming focus on the enterprise, it's hard to picture an experience as smooth and simple as Dropbox.
 But it is.
-And this is because user experience is actually extremely important to the folks at Syncplicity.
+And this is because user experience is actually extremely important to the folks at Syncplicity by Axway.

-"We are maniacally focused on the user experience," Syncplicity's general manager, Jeetu Patel, told me earlier this week at EMC World in Las Vegas.
-Patel believes Syncplicity's user experience is so slick, it in fact makes consumer-oriented apps like Dropbox seem outdated.
+"We are maniacally focused on the user experience," Syncplicity by Axway's general manager, Jeetu Patel, told me earlier this week at EMC World in Las Vegas.
+Patel believes Syncplicity by Axway's user experience is so slick, it in fact makes consumer-oriented apps like Dropbox seem outdated.

 And, honestly, he's right.
 I've been happy using Dropbox until now.
-But after testing Syncplicity, I can't see myself ever going back.
+But after testing Syncplicity by Axway, I can't see myself ever going back.